Lent

 St. Anne’s Guild

-St. Anne’s Guild will meet on Monday, January 20th, at 2:00 pm downstairs in the St. Anne’s Meeting Room.
-New members are welcome.
+St. Anne’s Guild will be meeting on Monday, October 27th at 2:00 pm.
+New members welcome.